 If you would like more information, please see LPBF's Beach Sweep page or contact the education department at (504) 836-2238 or firstname.lastname@example.org.

 Lighthouse Docent Program, Coastal Crew & Other Volunteer Opportunities

 Become a Lighthouse Volunteer Tour Guide: Docent Program

 Docents are volunteers who serve as tour guides and educators at the New Canal Lighthouse.
-LPBF offers a 2 hour docent training program followed by self-practice to prepare volunteers interested in assisting at the New Canal Lighthouse.
+LPBF offers a 2 hour docent training program followed by self-practice and shadowing to prepare volunteers interested in assisting at the New Canal Lighthouse.
 These volunteers lead guided tours through the museum and act as education assistants.

 Requirements: Docents must be at least 18 years of age, attend two hours of training and be able to commit to two 3 hour shifts per month.
 If you are interested in being trained as a docent email: email@example.com

 Join LPBF's Coastal Crew